 First you have to set up your deck.
 The deck consists of two kinds of cards, Spells and Basic Attack Spells.
 All Spells have a number at the bottom – when a Spell is added to your deck that number of Basic Attack Spells are also added.
 Spells and Basic Attack Spells all have a color denoting what kind of magic they represent: red for fire, green for earth, blue for water, white for light and purple for shadow.

 You start by adding three random Spells and the specified number of Basic Attack Spells to your deck.
 Then you draft an additional six spells by revealing two random Spells at a time, choosing one and discarding the other.
 When you have nine spells and the number of Basic Attack Spells specified on them your deck is ready.
-There’s a total of 36 Spell cards in the game, and since they are all unique and you only use nine of them per game your decks will be different every time.
+There’s a total of 36 Spell cards in the game, and since they are all unique and you only use nine of them per game your deck will be different every time.

 When you have your deck ready, shuffle it, set your health to 14 on your HP Tracker for beginner difficulty level, set your Combo Points to 0, shuffle the deck of bad guys and put the Dungeon Lord on the bottom, reveal the top three monsters and start the fight!